 On Dr. Mustard’s 87th birthday a group of dignitaries joined Dr. Mustard at his residence and reminisced about his work as the City Analyst.
 An article published in the Chatham Daily News on the 2nd of January, 1948 paid tribute to Dr. Mustard’s contributions to the City of Chatham.
 Dr. Mustard died on the 1st of February, 1948.
 Dr. and Mrs. Mustard and their daughters are all buried at Maple Leaf Cemetery in Chatham.

-*Mrs. Mustards brother, Dr. Charles Richard Charteris is also featured on the Chatham-Kent Physician Tribute website.
+*Mrs. Mustards brother, Dr. Charles Richard Charteris are also featured on the Chatham-Kent Physician Tribute website.